jpillora/xdomain/README.md

   Each slave must be defined as: `origin` -> `proxy file`

-  An object is used to *list* slaves to reinforce the idea that there is 1 proxy file per origin.
+  An object is used to *list* slaves to reinforce the idea that we need one proxy file per origin.

 * ### `masters`